usc-csci114/labs-rebaviles21/lab1/README.md

 ```
 This class models our drawing.
 The `parse()` method takes the input file and initilizes the `ColorImage` data member and then parses the rest of the input data into a vector of `Line` objects.

 The `draw()` method will iterate through the `lines` drawing each line into the `ColorImage` data member.
 We have given you a line drawing function that you can use to implement this.
+The `plotLine()` function takes two points as the start and end of a line and will return a `vector<Point>`.
+Each `Point` in the vector represents a pixel that should be colored in to draw a line.

 The `write()` method will call the `render()` method on the `ColorImage` in order to write the output file for the image.